faizalyaacob/VideoBlurring/README.md

 1. Download the whole folder.
 2. Import pom.xml as project in IntelliJ.
 3. It will take some time for the dependencies to be resolved (-_- stay patient..)
-4. Once the dependencies are resolved, open the Test.java file and modify the vid path to a .mp4 video in your local machine.
+4. Once the dependencies are resolved, open the Test.java file and run.
-5. Run the Test.java file.
-Pick the face to not get blurred and let the programme run.
+5. File chooser will pop out and choose the mp4 video you would like to edit.
+6. After processing, user selection window will pop out, choose the face you would not like to blue out.(one face might appear multiple times, please pick all...)
-6. Video with the title "output.mp4" will be generated in the root directory.
+7. Video with the title "output.mp4" will be generated in the root directory.
 ---

 ## Deep Learning Applications